ST Edge AI Core - Command-line Interface

 arguments if an error is raised, the stedgeai

-application returns -1
+application returns -1 (else 0 is

 returned).